 AUKause is a community service club at the American University of Kuwait.
 During their winter break, they joined the OX Team to Nepal to do a volunteering experience and hiking in the Himalayas.

-Find below some of their journal about Nepal experience.
+Find below some of their journal prompts about Nepal experience.

 “This trip was really eye-opening.
 I got to meet amazing people and do things I have never done before.
 One of the best moments on the trip was the first night at the camp.
 When it got really dark and cold, I looked up and saw something I never imagined to see.
 Stars.
 They were so bright and so many that I could not believe my eyes.
 It felt like I was looking at a painting.”Munira Al Farsi